-- Briefly press the power button.

-- If the computer is closed, raise the display.

-- Press a key on the keyboard.

-- Tap the TouchPad.
+- Briefly press the power button. - If the computer is closed, raise the display (select products only). - Press a key on the keyboard (select products only). - Tap the TouchPad (select products only).

 When the computer exits Sleep, your work returns to the screen.